nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 ```
 ~~~

 You can see that the printed information besides identity and sphinx keys also includes a long string called address.
-This is the addressto be provided to your local [socks5 client](https://nymtech.net/docs/clients/socks5-client.html) as a `--provider` if you wish to connect to your own exit gateway.
+This is the address to be provided to your local [socks5 client](https://nymtech.net/docs/clients/socks5-client.html) as a `--provider` if you wish to connect to your own exit gateway.

 #### Add network requester to existing gateway